Code of Ethics

 Payment of Services —Advisory client payment of services will be made to the firm only.

-As an independent financial advisory firm with Certified Financial Planner Professionals(CFP®), we also follow the professional standards set forth by the CFP Board as outlined here:
+As an independent financial advisory firm with Certified Financial Planner Professionals(CFP®), we also follow the professional ethics and standards set forth by the CFP Board as outlined here:

-Principle 5 – Confidentiality: Protect the confidentiality of all client information.
+- Maintain the confidentiality and protect the privacy of client information.

 For further information of the CFP Board and it’s standards please visit their website at: